 Open Fortnite again and see if it fixes the error.

 So that’s it.
-Hope this post fixes the error “Unsupported Graphics Card” in Fortnite.
+Hope these solutions help you fix the error “Unsupported Graphics Card” in Fortnite.